Doug Clark (investor): Reality television

 In 2009, Clark and Baird began working with television producer Danny Thompson, co-creating a web series called Foreclosure Boys.
 The series involved the creation of about 90 YouTube videos per year about their business and different projects they would encounter.
 After David Broome noticed the videos, he approached Clark and Baird about developing a reality television series surrounding their business.

 In 2011, Clark and Baird began producing and starring in the reality television series Flip Men on Spike TV, which focused on the restoring of houses abandoned during the housing crash—in particular, the more extreme cases of property degradation in comparison to the rehabbed result are shown.
 The show debuted on October 25, 2011, featuring properties in Salt Lake City.
 The series was renewed for a second season in 2012, which received an audience of about one million viewers per episode and three million per week including reruns.
 The program featured both smaller properties as well as large unkept mansions.

 Legal problems

 In late 2019, the FTC sought to shut down "Response Marketing" firm, the Utah-based real estate investment training firm promoted by Clark.
 On March 22, 2024, the FTC announced it would begin issuing $16.7 million in refunds to thousands of customers defrauded by Response Marketing.
 Doug Clark was cited as instrumental in the promotion of the fraudulent scheme, which defrauded thousands of customers who bought into the celebrity real estate training scheme.

+In 2024, the Federal Trade Commission began issuing $16.7 million in refunds to customers of Response Marketing, whose free seminars were advertised by real estate television personalities including Clark.